BastilleBSD/bastille/docs/chapters/networking.rst

 Public Network
 ==============
-In this section I'll describe how to network containers in a public network such as a cloud hosting provider (AWS, digital ocean, vultr, etc)
+In this section we describe how to network containers in a public network such as a cloud hosting provider who only provides you with a single ip address.
+(AWS, digital ocean, etc)  (The exception is vultr.com, which does provide you with lots of IPV6 addresses and does a great job supporting FreeBSD!)

-In the public cloud you don't often have access to multiple private IP addresses for your virtual machines.
-This means if you want to create multiple containers and assign them all IP addresses, you'll need to create a new network.
+So if you only have a single IP address and if you want to create multiple containers and assign them all unique IP addresses, you'll need to create a new network.

 loopback (bastille0)
 --------------------
-What I recommend is creating a cloned loopback interface (`bastille0`) and assigning all the containers private (rfc1918) addresses on that interface.
+What we recommend is creating a cloned loopback interface (`bastille0`) and assigning all the containers private (rfc1918) addresses on that interface.
 The setup I develop on and use Bastille day-to-day uses the `10.0.0.0/8` address range.
 I have the ability to use whatever address I want within that range